-Dr. Mercer was born and raised in St. John’s Newfoundland.
+Dr. Kathleen Mercer was born and raised in St. John’s Newfoundland.
 After receiving her first Bachelor of Science Degree at Memorial University of Newfoundland, she moved to Asia to teach English and travel.
-During this time Kathleen became interested in Chinese Medicine and decided to return to Canada and further her studies in Naturopathic Medicine.
-Already having chosen Medicine as a life path, Kathleen felt Naturopathic Medicine encompassed principles of health care that could complement conventional medicine including; prevention, do no harm, doctor as teacher, stimulate the bodies own vital force to do the healing, healing power of nature, patient as an individual, finding and treating the root cause of disease.
+During this time, Kathleen became interested in Chinese Medicine and decided to return to Canada and further her studies in Naturopathic Medicine.
+Already having chosen Medicine as a life path, Kathleen felt Naturopathic Medicine encompassed principles of health care that could complement conventional medicine.
+Some of these principals include: prevention, do no harm, doctor as teacher, stimulate the body’s own vital force to do the healing, healing power of nature, patient as an individual, and finding and treating the root cause of disease.

 Kathleen graduated in 2000 from the Canadian College of Naturopathic Medicine after 4 years of Naturopathic Medical Training.
-She held a successful and busy Practice in Orangeville Ontario for 3 years.
-Kathleen returned to Newfoundland in 2004 to become the first licensed Naturopathic Doctor on the island.
-Kathleen holds a Practice in St. John’s.
+She held a successful and busy Practice in Orangeville Ontario for 3 years and then returned to Newfoundland in 2004 to become the first licensed Naturopathic Doctor on the island.

 DR. TANYA O’BRIEN, B.Sc., N.D.

 Dr. O’Brien is a Doctor of Naturopathic Medicine who graduated in 2008 from the Canadian College of Naturopathic Medicine (CCNM), one of six accredited medical schools in North America offering four-years of formal studies in Naturopathic Medicine.
 She received her Bachelor of Science degree in Nutrition from St. Francis Xavier University where she discovered her passion for health and healing.
-Prior to CCNM, she worked with a Chinese Medicine Doctor as a nutritionist in Ontario where she learned the importance of helping people heal themselves.
+Prior to CCNM, she worked as a Clinical Dietetic Assistant out of Cambridge Memorial Hospital in Ontario.
+She also worked with a Chinese Medicine Doctor as a nutritionist in Ontario where she learned the importance of helping people heal themselves.
 Her approach to health care is empowering and holistic.
 Beyond her training at CCNM, Dr. O’Brien has a clinical background working as a nutritionist.
 In practice she has worked with a diverse patient base, treating a multitude of physical and mental ailments.
 Upon returning to her roots in St. John’s, Dr. O’Brien began her practice in complementary medicine with a special interest in Women’s Health, Pediatric Care, Acupuncture and Herbal Medicine.